qureshiaquib/qureshiaquib.github.io/_tabs/about.md

 Hi,

-This is Aquib and welcome to my site!
+This is Aquib and welcome to my site Azure Doctor!

 I work as Cloud Architect at Microsoft.
 My job is to assist Enterprises to help them Architect, Configure, and Optimize their Microsoft Azure solutions.